Stratford-upon-Avon: Medieval

-John of Coutances' plans to develop Stratford into a town meant Stratford became a place of work for tradesmen and merchants.
+John of Coutances' plans to develop Stratford into a town meant it became a place of work for tradesmen and merchants.
 By 1252 the town had approximately 240 burgages (town rental properties owned by a king or lord), as well as shops, stalls and other buildings.
-Stratford's tradesmen established a guild known as the Guild of the Holy Cross for their business and religious requirements.
+Stratford's tradesmen established the Guild of the Holy Cross for their business and religious requirements.
 The guild developed into the town's main institution of local government, and included the most important townsmen, who elected officials to oversee local affairs.
 They built a Guild Chapel in the 13th century, and a Guildhall and almshouses on Church Street in around 1417.
 The guild established an educational institution in the late 13th century.

-Many of the town's earliest and most important buildings are located along what is known as Stratford's Historic Spine, which was once the main route from the town centre to the parish church.
+Many of the town's earliest and most important buildings are along what is known as Stratford's Historic Spine, which was once the main route from the town centre to the parish church.
 The route of the Historic Spine begins at Shakespeare's Birthplace in Henley Street.
-It continues through Henley Street to the top end of Bridge Street and into the High Street where many Elizabethan buildings are located, including Harvard House.
-The route carries on through Chapel Street where Nash's House and New Place are sited.
+It continues through Henley Street to the top end of Bridge Street and into the High Street where many Elizabethan buildings are found, including Harvard House.
+The route carries on through Chapel Street past Nash's House and New Place.
 Opposite New Place was The Falcon Hotel (now Hotel Indigo), at the corner of Scholars Lane.
 It is a timber-framed house with nearly 100-ft frontage to the street and dating perhaps from the end of the 15th century.
-The Historic Spine continues along Church Street where the Guild buildings are located dating back to the 15th century, as well as 18th- and 19th-century properties.
-The route then finishes in the Old Town, which includes Hall's Croft and the Holy Trinity Church.
+The Historic Spine continues along Church Street where there are Guild buildings from the 15th century, as well as 18th- and 19th-century properties.
+The route finishes in the Old Town, which includes Hall's Croft and the Holy Trinity Church.